 When the coach blew the whistle for a ten minute break, something totally surprising happened – instead of the usual name calling that would come with missed goals and bad plays, the goalie and the center midfielder got together to trade information and pointers on how to play their new positions better.

+When practice resumed, fewer goals were scored and the goalie was now zipping around with much more confidence in his new midfield position.
 It turned out to be a great way for the kids to gain self-esteem doing something out of the ordinary and not being afraid to go to others for help.